 POPxo Recommends: Fashion Point, 12-A, Municipal Market, Janpath

 The amalgamation of Indian prints and western styles is the best, isn’t it?
 The simplicity of western clothes and the intricate Indian designs just create such a soothing yet stylish combination that we just can’t take our eyes off.
-From printed dresses to embroidered ones, short and long to Gujarati-style embroidered crop tops that can also be used as saree blouses, you will be left mesmerized.
+From printed dresses to embroidered ones, short and long to Gujarati-style embroidered crop tops that can also be used as saree blouses, you will be left mesmerised.

 Price: INR 250-1,000 (depending on your bargaining skills)